 The characters found within these pages really are just as charming as those found in The New Policeman.
 Written in the third person, the narrative follows many characters’ points of view.
 At first this might make the book seem scattered, but it gets easier as the characters become more familiar.
 Donal, the quiet and introspective member of the Liddy clan, is a particularly delightful addition.
 This technique also allows Thompson to look at the family as both individuals and a larger unit.
 While The New Policeman was largely about the land of eternal youth and fairy lore, The Last of the High Kings is firmly grounded in this world dealing with fantastical elements but also especially with the Liddys reconnecting as a family.

 (This book will stand alone without its prequel, however to get the full picture it is really vital to read both titles.)

-Possible Pairings: The War of the Oaks by Emma Bull (slightly older target audience), The Eyre Affair by Jasper Fforde, Fire and Hemlock by Diana Wynne Jones, Thomas the Rhymer by Ellen Kushner, Finnikin of the Rock by Melina Marchetta, Wildwood Dancing by Juliet Marillier, The Lightning Thief by Rick Riordan, Lily’s Ghosts by Laura Ruby, The New Policeman by Kate Thompson, The Thief by Megan Whalen Turner
+Possible Pairings: The War of the Oaks by Emma Bull (slightly older target audience), The Eyre Affair by Jasper Fforde, The Nature of Witches by Rachel Griffin, Fire and Hemlock by Diana Wynne Jones, Thomas the Rhymer by Ellen Kushner, Finnikin of the Rock by Melina Marchetta, Wildwood Dancing by Juliet Marillier, The Lightning Thief by Rick Riordan, Lily’s Ghosts by Laura Ruby, The New Policeman by Kate Thompson, The Thief by Megan Whalen Turner